 He is also a third degree black belt martial arts instructor.
 Trained in Shin-Toshi the martial art is a combination of three styles and is the only American born martial art to receive sanctioning from the Korean Government.

 As an instructor, Jim has trained many students for their black belt degree.

 Motorcycles are also a favorite activity.
 Jim and his wife (rides her own!) tour the Western United States and National Parks on two wheels.
 It's the best way to see the mountains and smell the countryside.
 In fact, Jim teaches small business promotions and publicity techniques using the motorcycle theme.
 These "Full Throttle Publicity" Seminars and Keynote addresses have proven very entertaining and informative to a variety of audiences.

 Today Jim lives with his wife Patricia on their horse farm 20 miles north of Colorado Springs on the Palmer Divide.
 Patricia shows Arabians to national honors every year both in the U.S. and Canada under the banner of Mariah Ridge Performance Horses.

-They share the property with a German Shepherd (Baron) a rescued Bird Dog (Lily) and two rescued Great Danes (Taylor and Tucker)!
-Patricia volunteers her time with the Great Dane Rescue organizations.
+They share the property with rescued dogs; a Bird Dog (Lily) and two Great Danes (Taylor and Tucker)!
+Taylor is now battling bone cancer and wears a prosthetic from OrthoPets in Denver.
+Patricia volunteers her time with the Great Dane Rescue organizations and teaches riding lessons.